Contrastive Learning Is Spectral Clustering On Similarity Graph: More on Experiment Details

-We also provide the pseudo-code of our core loss function used in training procedure in Algorithm \ref{alg:Core loss}.
-The pseudo-code is almost the same with SimCLR's loss function, except we have an extra parameter $\gamma$.
+We also provide the pseudo-code for our core loss function used in the training procedure in Algorithm \ref{alg:Core loss}.
+The pseudo-code is almost identical to SimCLR's loss function, with the exception of an extra parameter $\gamma$.